You.com Review 2026: The AI Search With a Model-Switching Mirage

 The Model-Switching Hook: Advantage or Distraction?

 You.com's headline feature is the ability to switch between AI models within the same chat.
-In theory, this sounds revolutionary: use Claude for coding, swap to GPT-4 for analysis, then flip to Gemini for brainstorming—all without leaving the tab.
+In theory, this sounds major: use Claude for coding, swap to GPT-4 for analysis, then flip to Gemini for brainstorming - all without leaving the tab.

 In practice, it's useful but overstated.